Master of Science in Biology

 In addition to courses outlines above, students must complete at least 22 hours of elective courses.
 Online courses may be selected with advisor approval from the list below:

-- A list of online elective courses can be reviewed HERE.
+- Potential elective courses can be reviewed HERE.

 Please note the following as you plan your program of study: